-Please refer to the Equipment Cheatsheet and Boot Guide on the website and linked in your Welcome Email for further information on how to find appropriate and affordable options.
+Please refer to the Equipment Cheat Sheet and Boot Guide linked in your Applicant Portal for further information on how to find appropriate and affordable options.
 If you have significant concerns about any of the items on the list, please contact your course advisor.